markuskuehnle/credit-ocr-system/README.md

-# Credit OCR System for Credit Evaluation
+# OCR System for Credit Evaluation

 *Transform manual credit document processing into intelligent, automated workflows using local AI and microservices architecture.*